- 10 min read

 If you have recently begun exploring your Medicare coverage options, you are likely already familiar with Medicare Part A and Part B. These two components form Original Medicare, covering inpatient services (Part A) and outpatient services (Part B).
 While these plans cover many medical expenses, they also leave gaps that beneficiaries often choose to fill with a Supplemental Plan or a Medicare Part C plan.

-This guide will provide a detailed explanation of what Medicare Part C is, what it covers, and its costs, helping you decide whether it is the right Medicare plan for you.
+This guide will provide a detailed explanation of what Medicare Part C is, helping you decide whether it is the right Medicare plan for you.

 What is Medicare Part C?